zide05/AdvFact/README.md

 </tbody>
 </table>

-Table 1.
-The detailed statistics of baseline (left) and diagnostic (right) test sets.
-For baseline test sets in the left, dataset type means the dataset that source document and summary belong to.
+**The detailed statistics of baseline (left) and diagnostic (right) test sets.** For baseline test sets in the left, dataset type means the dataset that source document and summary belong to.
 Here, CNNDM means CNN/DailyMail dataset.
 Nov.(%) means the proportion of trigrams in claims that don't exist in source documents. #Sys. and #Sam. represent the number of summarization systems that the output summaries come from and the test set size respectively.
 For diagnostic test sets on the right, all cells mean the sample size of the sets.

 ## Error analysis samples
 The 140 samples that are misclassified by the FactCC are in the directory: [data](./data)